simolus3/drift/docs/docs/type_converters.md

 {{ load_snippet('simplified','lib/snippets/type_converters/converters.dart.excerpt.json') }}

+!!! info "Why JSON converters?"

+    By default, type converters are only applied to the mapping from Dart to and from SQL.
+    Drift also generates `fromJson` and `toJson` methods on data classes, and those don't apply type converters by default.
+    By mixing in `JsonTypeConverter`, you tell drift that the converter should also be considered for JSON serialization.

 ### Implicit enum converters

 A common scenario for type converters is to map between enums and integers by representing enums